tillbiskup/evedata/docs/architecture.rst

 .. note::

-    This has been discussed as part of the ``evefile.controllers`` subpackage before and was recently moved here to the ``measurement.controllers`` subpackage.
+    This has been discussed as part of the :mod:`evefile.controllers <evedata.evefile.controllers>` subpackage before and was recently moved here to the :mod:`measurement.controllers <evedata.measurement.controllers>` subpackage.

+.. admonition:: Points to discuss further (without claiming to be complete)

+    * Mapping MonitorData to MeasureData

+      Monitor data (with time in milliseconds as primary axis) need to be mapped to measured data (with position counts as primary axis).
+Mapping position counts to time stamps is trivial (lookup), but *vice versa* is not unique and the algorithm generally needs to be decided upon.
+There is an age-long discussion on this topic (`#5295 note 3 <https://redmine.ahf.ptb.de/issues/5295#note-3>`_).
+For a current discussion see `#7722 <https://redmine.ahf.ptb.de/issues/7722>`_.

+      Besides the question how to best map one to the other (that needs to be discussed, decided, clearly documented and communicated, and eventually implemented): This mapping should most probably take place in the controllers technical layer of the measurement functional layer.
+The individual ``MonitorData`` class cannot do the mapping without having access to the mapping table.

 For a detailed discussion/summary of the current state of affairs regarding the algorithm and its specification, see `#7722 <https://redmine.ahf.ptb.de/issues/7722>`_.
 In short: